chiefmikey/eslint-plugin-disable-autofix/README.md

 # eslint-plugin-disable-autofix

-Disable ESLint autofix (--fix) for specified rules and prevent them from being formatted, without turning them off
+Disable autofix for ESLint rules and prevent them from being formatted without having to turning them off

 ## Usage